Why do they hate us?

 fighters) created the devastation out

-the mass-exterminating Khmer Rouge regime, which Washington
+of which arose the mass-exterminating Khmer Rouge regime, which Washington

 later backed against Vietnam.